Why Should I Choose Thermawood?

 - Condensation is reduced.
 Eliminates dew building up on windows and fights mould.

 - Reduced noise, standard double glazing can also help reduce noise levels in the medium to high frequency range (such as voices).
 An even greater degree of noise reduction can be achieved by choosing laminated/acoustic glass.
+Our most commonly asked questions around noise reduction are listed below:

 How does double glazing work?